sofiiak13/Standardize/README.md

 # Standardize
-Perl script for fixing names of devices following company's naming standard.
+Anonymized Perl script for fixing names of devices following company's naming standard.

 I check and update names that do not follow the standard.